Life insurance when pregnant

 Here are the answers to questions you might have on life insurance during pregnancy.

-Can I get life insurance while pregnant?
+Can I get life insurance when pregnant?

 It’s natural to start thinking about your family’s future when you’re expecting a child.
-And alongside the intense feelings of joy and excitement it’s understandable you might experience worries about who would take care of your growing family if you died.
+And alongside the intense feelings of joy and excitement, it’s understandable you might experience worries about who would take care of your growing family if you died.

-Taking out a life insurance policy can offer priceless peace of mind that your family will be taken care of financially after you’ve gone.
+Taking out a life insurance policy can offer peace of mind that your family will be taken care of financially after you’ve gone.

 If you already have life insurance in place, pregnancy is a good time to revisit your policy and make sure it still works for your future needs.